cosmos/cosmos-sdk/UPGRADING.md

 Remove `RandomizedParams` from `AppModuleSimulation` interface.
 Previously, it used to generate random parameter changes during simulations, however, it does so through ParamChangeProposal which is now legacy.
 Since all modules were migrated, we can now safely remove this from `AppModuleSimulation` interface.

-Moreover, to support the `MsgUpdateParams` governance proposals for each modules, `AppModuleSimulation` now defines a `ProposalMsgs` method instead of `ProposalContents`.
+Moreover, to support the `MsgUpdateParams` governance proposals for each modules, `AppModuleSimulation` now defines a `AppModule.ProposalMsgs` method in addition to `AppModule.ProposalContents`.
 That method defines the messages that can be used to submit a proposal and that should be tested in simulation.

+When a module has no proposal messages or proposal content to be tested by simulation, the `AppModule.ProposalMsgs` and `AppModule.ProposalContents` methods be deleted.

 ### gRPC